 The most important point in this section is to execute the so far missing legislative analysis.
 We need to have a clear picture about which laws we already have and whether they are fit for AI.
 The worst thing that the EU could do while promoting AI-innovation across the continent, is to create legal uncertainty by creating overlapping laws or by accepting a fragmented Digital Single Market with contradicting national systems.
 We need to acknowledge that Europe has excellent technology-neutral and principle-based legislation in place that is already (to large extents) future-oriented.
 Where laws like the GDPR, PLD, GPSD etc. are lacking something, the necessary improvements should be made in a review of that specific law.
 Only in a few exceptional cases, we actually see the need for AI lex specialis.

 Any new laws should thereby only cover high-risk AI-system, while AI must be narrowly defined, focusing on self-learning and autonomous technologies.
-If the search console of an e-commerce platform for animal food is using AI to generate better search results, this system does not create any harm or does require new legal safeguards.
+If the search console of an e-commerce platform for animal food is using AI to generate better search results, this system neither creates harm nor requires new legal safeguards.
 In the same spirit, we are rejecting several conclusions of the AI White Paper (e.g. ethical standards, biases, data, facial recognition).
-While there are of course potentially negative applications of AI, those should not be the prime target of the new legal proposals.
-Moreover, they are already addressed elsewhere.
+While there are of course potentially negative applications of AI, those should not be the prime target of the new legal proposals as they are already addressed elsewhere.

 What are the next steps?

 The European Commission will come out with its horizontal AI-framework in Q1 2021, followed by legislative changes to its liability regime at the end of the same year.
 The European Parliament will soon finalize most of its INIs / INLs on AI and will (after adoption in plenary) send those legislative blue-prints to the European Commission.
 The new special committee on AI (better known as AIDA) will address the impact of AI on our daily life but without commenting on concrete legislative proposals.
-As rapporteur of the AIDA report, we will therefore analyse AI more from a positive and future-orientated perspective and complement our findings with a comprehensive road map for a Digital Europe 2030.
+As rapporteur of the AIDA report, MEP Voss will analyze AI from a more positive and future-orientated perspective and complement our findings with a comprehensive road map for a Digital Europe 2030.